 Hopefully this is the year when we will finally present Vortex Room in Utrecht May 7th-8th @ Dutch Harp Festival.
 Due to the pandemic we have postponed our performance the last two years.
 We loved taking part in the digital festival of 2021 and are crossing our fingers that it will be possible to take part physically this year; so we can build our installation at Tivoli Vredensburg.
 Hope you are able to join us in an unforgettable 3D sound experience.

 Receiving the Norwegian Government Grants for Artists 2020-2022 has made it possible for me to develop new repertoire for the harp in the last few years.
 I have been working on multiple fronts; continuing to develop projects and focusing on climate challenges through the topics Permaculture and Rewilding.
 Currently, I am collaborating with the composers Natasha Barrett and David Bratlie, to develop two new works for harp and electronics.
 The Norwegian Arts Council and the Norwegian composers Society have funded the commissions.
-The world premieres will take place in the spring/summer of 2022.
+The world premieres will take place in the spring/fall of 2022.
 More info will be coming.
 Please contact me if you are interested in booking of future events.

 Jan Martin Smørdahl: Flokk (working title), for voice, harp, percussion and electronics (2022)